SDU-eScience/UCloud-Courses/README.md

 ## What are UCloud Courses?

 The idea behind UCloud courses is to wrap all the relevant course material - software packages, notebooks, scripts etc. - for a given university course in a stand-alone UCloud app.
-This allows for quick and seamless access to the material to the students.
+This allows students to access the full material quickly and seamlessly without having to install any software themselves.

 UCloud courses are built as [Docker](https://www.docker.com/) images on top of a relevant, existing UCloud base image such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.